mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 single condition.
-It does a gene-by-gene analysis of the insertions at TA sites with each gene, makes a call based on the longest consecutive sequence of TA sites without insertion in the genes, calculates the probabily of this using a Baysian model.
+It does a gene-by-gene analysis of the insertions at TA sites with each gene, makes a call based on the longest consecutive sequence of TA sites without insertion in the genes, calculates the probability of this using a Bayesian model.

 ..
 NOTE::
    Intended only for **Himar1** datasets.